magento/merchdocs/src/catalog/product-video.md

 1. Search _YouTube Data API v3_ in the Search field above

-1. Make sure the API Has been enabled
+1. Make sure the API has been enabled

 1. In the left panel, choose **Credentials**.